AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is a Frontend Engineer with expertise in React and Next.js, focused on performance, accessibility, and scalable digital solutions.
+Abdallah Mekky is a Frontend Engineer with expertise in React and Next.js, focused on performance, accessibility & scalability.